zensols.datdesc package¶

 Access to the hyperparameters is done by calling the set or model levels

 with a dotted path notation string.
-For example, svm.C
+For example, svm.C first navigates to

-, then to the hyperparameter named C
+model svm, then to the hyperparameter named C.

 - class zensols.datdesc.hyperparam.Hyperparam(name, type, doc, choices=None, value=None, interval=None)[source]¶